Farm vocabulary in Luchazi

 - Lihia lia ndemba = a farming field managed by a husband for feeding his extended family.

-- Mehia a ndemba (plural) = farming fields by husbands for feeding their extended family members.
+- Mehia a ndemba (plural) = farming fields managed by husbands for feeding their extended family members.

 - Muhaka = garden or a piece of land used for growing vegetables.